Meet Maneesha: Sri Lanka’s trailblazing gemstone exporter extraordinaire

 For the business, we want to expand the team and create more opportunities to supply sapphires.
 And of course, we want to support our families–I have two beautiful children that I want to educate well.

-Thanks to Maneesha, a hugely inspiring woman, breaking down barriers within the gemstone industry and truly embodying girl power!
+Thanks to Maneesha, an integral and inspiring person, for breaking down barriers within the gemstone industry and likewise uplifting the women in your community.